When Is the Best Time

 - The first part of the monastery was built in the 11th century.
 The Norman dukes supported the monks.
 By the time a village was developed at the bottom of the monastery.

 - It was extended in the 12th century.

 - A fire destroyed the abbey and the village in the 13th century.

-- It got reconstructed in a Gothic-style, and the Merveille also called the “Jewel of the Abbeys architecture” was built.
+- It was reconstructed in a Gothic style, and the Merveille, also called the “Jewel of the Abbeys architecture”, was built.

-- Afterwards, the 100 years war and a 30 years siege were a challenging time to protect the abbey from occupation and destruction.
+- Afterwards, the 100-year war and a 30-year siege were challenging times to protect the abbey from occupation and destruction.
 The English couldn’t conquer Mont Saint Michel.
 It became a symbol of resistance.

-- After the 15th century, Mont Saint Michel became an essential destination for pilgrims in medieval time.
+- After the 15th century, Mont Saint Michel became an essential destination for pilgrims in medieval times.

 - During the French Revolution, it was the French Alcatraz until 1863.

-- The island got connected with the mainland by dam construction in 1879.
+- The island was connected with the mainland by dam construction in 1879.

 - It took a long time before monks moved back to the abbey in 1966.